philiplehmann/fetch-spotify-list/README.md

 fetch-spotify-list
 ==================

-fetch a playlist form spotify and download youtube clips as mp3
+fetch a playlist from spotify and download youtube clips as mp3

 ajust the props token, playlist and user in the script